PerilousBooklet/lite-xl-ide/README.md

 lintplus.setup.lint_on_doc_save()  -- enable automatic linting upon saving a file
 ```

-Add code snippets by downloading [these](https://github.com/rafamadriz/friendly-snippets) JSON files into a `USERDIR/plugins/snippets/json` folder and then writing the following code inside of `USERDIR/init.lua`:
+Add code snippets by downloading the JSON files from this repo's `snippets` folder into a `USERDIR/plugins/snippets/json` folder and then writing the following code inside of `USERDIR/init.lua`:
 ```lua
 local lsp_snippets = require \"plugins.lsp_snippets\"
 lsp_snippets.add_paths {'plugins/snippets/json'}